GollyGang/ready/Scripts/Houdini/README.md

 A near-term plan is to soon swap to using purely the node.UserDataDict on the 'RD Object' node, and not any parameters.
 We're hoping that this should improve some UI slowdowns, shorten load-times and improve initialisation performance.

 The Houdini parameter UI will likely be very sluggish if you try to view the initial-state parms, as they have *very* long string values.
-This is particularly an issue for large simulations (1024+ square voxels or more), do don't try to view the parameter interface of the Null rd_object/GET_vti_info unless you just want to see how slow it is.
+This is particularly an issue for large simulations (1024+ square voxels or more), so don't try to view the parameter interface of the Null rd_object/GET_vti_info unless you just want to see how slow it is.

 Only 2D simulations are supported so far, but it won't be hard to extend it to 3D eventually, and potentially the runs-on-a-polymesh type of Ready-scene too (and we can still stay using OpenCL).
 Please contact Dan Wills (email below) to co-ordinate if you want to contribute to any of these efforts.